jackall3n/postcss-scope/README.md

 # postcss-scope 🔭

-A small plugin create to scope your css with a custom selector
+A small plugin to allow you to scope your css with a custom selector

 ## Installation
 ```bash